DaDa-shang/MyActivityJournal/README.md

 ## Behavioural Changes thoughout four phases of the pandemic

-During 3 Phases of COVID-19 Lockdown; The frequency and differences of activities done
+During 3 Phases of COVID-19 Lockdown; The frequency and differences of activities done.

 ## Individual adaptations of activities throughout the pandemic